knurling-rs/knurling-session-20q4/src/sessions/user_input_advanced.md

 ```
 ✅ Run the program.

 No matter how long you push the button, the unit only changes once.
-If you don't push the button more then once within 100 ms, every interaction is registered.
-But our log output is still 10 times more then planned and button timing is not ideal.
+If you don't push the button more than once within 100 ms, every interaction is registered.
+But our log output is still 10 times more than planned and button timing is not ideal.

 ## Timing